jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 3. All states in the layer with the largest sum will transition to either a lose or win state, which have a known value, namely 0 or 1, respectively.

 Property (3) means that we can loop through all of the states in the last layer, in which all successor values are known, to generate the value function for that last layer.
 Then, using property (2), we know that the states in the second last layer must transition to either states in the last layer, for which we have just calculated values, or to a win or lose state, which have known values.
 In this way we can work backward, layer by layer, always knowing the values of states in the next two layers; this allows us to build both the value function and the optimal policy for the current layer.
+In general, this approach to solving MDPs is called [backward induction](https://en.wikipedia.org/wiki/Backward_induction), which is a particular type of [dynamic programming](https://en.wikipedia.org/wiki/Markov_decision_process#Algorithms).

 In the [previous post](/articles/2017/12/10/counting-states-enumeration-2048.html#appendix-b-layers-and-mapreduce-for-parallelism) we worked forward from the start states to enumerate all of the states, layer by layer, using a map-reduce approach to parallelize the work within each layer.
 For the solve, we can use the output of that enumeration, which is a large list of states, to work backward, again using a map-reduce approach to parallelize the work within each layer.
 And like last time we can further break up the layers into 'parts' by their maximum tile value, with some additional book keeping.